 Fashion should be an expression of who you are, or of you are trying to be while you fake it till you make it.
 It should never be what other people project upon you.
 Fashion shouldn’t be about hiding yourself or copying anyone.
 It also doesn’t matter what you’re wearing or where it’s from.
 Be it a Fashionnova dress or a Moschino suit you got from the thrift store-how does it communicate who YOU are?
 Always ask yourself these questions, especially before making a big purchase.

-The question is: Will it make you blacker if you get faux locs and rock a dashiki?
-Will it make you less black if you cosplay as Khaleesi for Comic Con 2018?
+The question is: Will it make you Blacker if you get faux locs and rock a dashiki?
+Will it make you less Black if you cosplay as Hatsune Miku?

 - Finding that hobby that makes your heart flutter: